infi-nl/coding-dojo-neo4j-graph-database/README.md

 Please find out which actor played Eddie and in which movie.

 Note that relationships can have properties as well, just as nodes.
 In this case we need to lookup the roles property (Which is an array by the way!
-Who's `['Eddie']`?)
+Who = `['Eddie']`?)

 ### 4. Act like you know how(ard)
 Can you find out which actors played in movies directed by Ron Howard?

 Tip: `()-[]->()<-[]-()`

+### 5. CrUD
+We've matched (read) some things now.
+But we'd like to give you a quick introduction in how you can create, update and delete entities in Neo4j.

+**Create all the things**
+Add the movie "Django Unchained" to the database.
+Instead of the `MATCH` keyword, you need to use the `CREATE` keyword.
+Don't return anything.

+You can also create relationships with the same syntax as you've used with `MATCH`.
+Let's add "Quentin Tarantino" as the director.
+Mind the direction of the relationship.
+In this database the relations go from persons to movies.
+Try it!

+You can create multiple nodes and relationships with the `CREATE` keyword.
+But you'll get an error if you try to create existing nodes.
+In this case we need to `MATCH` our movie first and create the director and relationship on that matched movie.
+Try it!

+This can be cumbersome at times, in which case the `MERGE` statement is a good replacement for `CREATE`.
+It functions as a upsert method, meaning it'll create non existing entities an matches existing entities.
+Please add the actor Jamie Fox to this movie using the `MERGE` statement only.

+**Update entities**
+TODO